INCF/neurohdf/doc/source/hierarchy.rst

     myfile.attrs["title"] = "A generic title"
-    myfile.attrs["description"] = "A generic prose description of the content and purpose of the dataset" myfile.attrs["species"] = "The biological organism this dataset is representing in binomial form" myfile.attrs["creator"] = "The creator of the dataset including email" myfile.attrs["collaborators"] = "The collaborators related to the creation of the dataset" myfile.attrs["references"] = "Citation or URL reference for this dataset"
+    myfile.attrs["description"] = "A generic prose description of the content and purpose of the dataset" myfile.attrs["species"] = "The biological organism this dataset is representing in binomial form" myfile.attrs["species"] = {"name" : "Homo sapiens", "NCBI" : "ID...", desc : "..." }
+    myfile.attrs["dc:creator"] = "The creator of the dataset including email" myfile.attrs["dc:collaborators"] = "The collaborators related to the creation of the dataset" myfile.attrs["dc:references"] = "Citation or URL reference for this dataset"

 You need to be very clear about the type of data you want to store.